bprall/Neuron-Cleft-Segmentation/README.md

 ## Usage

-All the code needed to train, create, and display a synaptic cleft segmentation mask is available in the notebook titled "main.ipynb."
-Alternatively, you can use the provided scripts, which are described below.
+All the code needed to train, create, and display a synaptic cleft segmentation mask is available in the scripts and commands described below.
+Alternatively, you can use notebook titled "main.ipynb," with the cells also described below.

 **Note:** You will need to separately download the dataset and optionally the trained model weights and pre-generated mask to run the program.